PerksofbeingVaibhav/FRIDAY/README.md

 ## Details
 Made at Amplitude's AI x Product Hackathon
-This project was made at the Amplitude 2023 AI Hackathon in San Francisco.
+This project was made at the Amplitude 2023 AI Hackathon in San Francisco online.
 The event and development was sponsored by New Relic, LanceDB, Fennel & Continual.

 ## To run